BommakantiHarshitha-1/Image-Classification---Cat-Vs-Dog/README.md

 Steps of this program:

-i.
-Get the data into python.
+1.Get the data into python.
+2.Prepare the data for the algorithm.
+3.Define the Model.
-ii.
-Prepare the data for the algorithm. iii.Define the Model. iv.
-Train the model and get the results.
+4.Train the model and get the results.

 ## You can Download the DataSet from the link below: